georgeuy2/rshell/README.md

 * The command "wait" produces an error.
 * Using cd with a comment produces an error but not the same error as a standard shell.
 * The || connector does not work with invalid commands (i.e. "moose || echo failed" will only produce an error for invalid command "moose" and not execute command after "||").
+* Missing end parentheses will produce an error because we were not sure what bash is doing when handling it.
+* Nested parentheses in some instances do not execute properly.
+* End parentheses without beginning parentheses does not produce the proper error (or in the case of "echo a )", it outputs "a )".